OpenWebconcept/owc-zgw-api/docs/getting-started/endpoints.md

 ## Accessing endpoints

-The easiest way to access any endpoint is through any Client instance.
+The easiest way to access any endpoint is through a Client instance.
 All (supported) endpoints are available as a method on the Client class.
 For example:
 ```php
 use function OWC\ZGW\ApiClient;